Otterwerks/Tweet-Finder/README.md

 #### key.py
 This file should contain a single line of code that looks like ```key = "bearer <alphanumeric_string>"```, replace <alphanumberic_string> with your unique authorization token.
 The basic process of generating an authorization token is as follows:
 - apply for a Twitter Developer Account and register a new app https://developer.twitter.com/en/apply-for-access.html
-- Use Postman to make an Oauth request to Twitter and receive a response containing the token https://developer.twitter.com/en/docs/basics/authentication/api-reference/token.html
+- Use <a href="https://www.getpostman.com" target="_blank">Postman</a> to make an Oauth request to Twitter and receive a response containing the token https://developer.twitter.com/en/docs/basics/authentication/api-reference/token.html
 - Copy the token into key.py

 #### redis_password.py